-- 1. The practicum must relate to the IDS major.
+- The practicum must relate to the IDS major.
 Completion of PRAC-3810 International Development Studies Intensive Practicum, fulfills this requirement.
 Other options for the fulfillment of this requirement are also available.
 For more details see the Director of Practica.
 Students must complete at least three credit hours of the practicum before registering for IDS-4100 Senior Seminar in IDS. - 2.
-IDS majors are encouraged to select courses from the following list in fulfilling the Biblical and Theological Studies requirements of the core curriculum:
+IDS majors are encouraged to select courses from the following list in fulfilling the Biblical and Theological Studies requirements of the core curriculum: BTS-2230 Biblical Perspectives on Peace and Justice BTS-2720 Third World Theology BTS-2730 Feminist Theology BTS-2780 Political Theology BTS-2800 Theology of Peace and Justice BTS-3230 Biblical Interpretation across Cultures BTS-3240 New Testament Economics BTS-3450 Theologies of Power BTS-3710 Theology of Mission

-- BTS-2230 Biblical Perspectives on Peace and Justice BTS-2720 Third World Theology BTS-2730 Feminist Theology BTS-2780 Political Theology BTS-2800 Theology of Peace and Justice BTS-3230 Biblical Interpretation across Cultures BTS-3240 New Testament Economics BTS-3450 Theologies of Power BTS-3530 Christian Expansion in Global Context BTS-3710 Theology of Mission - 10.2.
+10.2.
 International Development Studies Major, Three-year B.A.